oracle-livelabs/sprints/cloud-database-service/sprint-basedb-scale-storage/sprint-basedb-scale-storage.md

-# How do I Scale DB System Storage in Oracle Base Database Service.
+# How do I Scale the DB System Storage in Oracle Base Database Service?
 Duration: 10 minutes

 You can scale the Storage for Oracle Base Database Service DB System using the OCI Console